sivareddyit/qubership-envgene/docs/use-cases/calculator-cli.md

 **Results:**

-1. No Namespace folder is matched to the `deployPostfix` value from Solution SBOM
+1. No Namespace folder is matched to the `deployPostfix` value from SD
-2. Applications from Solution SBOM with this `deployPostfix` value are not associated with any Namespace folder in Effective Set
+2. Applications from SD with this `deployPostfix` value are not associated with any Namespace folder in Effective Set
-3. Effective Set generation fails with an error indicating that no matching Namespace folder was found in Environment Instance for the `deployPostfix` value(s) from Solution SBOM.
+3. Effective Set generation fails with an error indicating that no matching Namespace folder was found in Environment Instance for the `deployPostfix` value(s) from SD.
 The error message lists all `deployPostfix` values that could not be matched (e.g., `Cannot find Namespace folder in Environment Instance for deployPostfix: "<deployPostfix>", "<deployPostfix>"`)